 27.2.2 SRG and non-SRG frame determination(#8111)

 An HE STA that has received a Spatial Reuse Parameter Set element from its associated AP with a value of 1 in the SRG Information Present subfield shall use information provided in the Spatial Reuse Parameter Set element to identify BSSs that are members of the STA's SRG to determine whether or not a received inter- BSS PPDU is an SRG PPDU.

-If BSS Color information is present in a PPDU, the PPDU is determined to be an SRG PPDU if the bit corresponding to the BSS Color of the PPDU in the SRG BSS Color Bitmap is 1.
-If Partial BSSID information is present in a PPDU, the PPDU is determined to be an SRG PPDU if the bit corresponding to the SRG Partial BSSID Bitmap is 1.
+A received HE PPDU that is an inter-BSS PPDU is an SRG PPDU if the bit in the SRG BSS Color Bitmap field which corresponds to the numerical value of the BSS_COLOR parameter of the RXVECTOR is set to 1.
+A received VHT PPDU that is an inter-BSS PPDU is an SRG PPDU if the GROUP_ID parameter of the RXVECTOR has a value of 0 and the bit in the SRG Partial BSSID Bitmap field which corresponds to the numerical value of PARTIAL_AID[0:5] of the RXVECTOR is set to 1 A received PPDU that is an inter-BSS PPDU is an SRG PPDU if BSSID information from an MPDU of the PPDU is correctly received and the bit in the SRG Partial BSSID Bitmap field which corresponds to the numerical value of BSSID[39:44] is set to 1.
 Otherwise, the PPDU is not determined to be an SRG PPDU.
 An HE STA that has not received a Spatial Reuse Parameter Set element from its associated AP with a value of 1 in the SRG Information Present subfield shall not classify any received PPDUs as an SRG PPDU.

 End of proposed changes.